Kulana Knolls 2

 No analysis available

-Window air conditioning is strongly supported across the remarks: at least 3 separate listings explicitly reference window AC, including 'new window AC in the main bedroom' and 'new window air conditioners in both bedrooms.'
-This aligns with current MLS data showing ACWIUN included in 13/18 listings, so the evidence is consistent and high confidence.
+Window air conditioning is strongly supported for this building.
+At least 3 listings explicitly reference it, including detailed remarks about 'new window AC' and 'new window air conditioners in both bedrooms,' which aligns with the MLS inclusions data showing ACWIUN in many listings.
+The evidence appears consistent across multiple remarks rather than a one-off copy-paste error.

 No public remarks mention concrete or reinforced concrete.
 Only 4 of 17 current MLS listings have the CONCRE construction checkbox checked, while the majority do not; evidence is weak and inconsistent across agents, so concrete construction is not supported by the remarks.